sitek/sitek.github.io/scicomm.md

 **Northwestern University CSD 550-3: Communicating Science.** Why do we share our research?
 How do we best communicate research with different audiences?
 What are best practices in oral, written, visual, and multimedia communication?
 This course helps Northwestern PhD students craft their own scientific narrative and develop communication skills for sharing their work with diverse audiences.

 ## Organization for Human Brain Mapping (OHBM)
+I first attended OHBM in 2025 and have attended almost every meeting since then.
+I got involved with the [Student–Postdoc Special Interest Group](https://www.ohbmtrainees.com) in 2019, helping share the cool mentorship and training work being organized by our students and postdocs.
+Later, I joined the [Communications Committee](http://ohbm-com.com/), where I edited (and sometimes appeared in) podcasts and blogs, maintained the burgeoning OHBMonthly member newsletter, and helped kick off a new annual award winner blog series and a [quarterly newsletter in collaboration with The Transmitter](https://www.thetransmitter.org/newsletters-alerts/) from the Simons Foundation.

 - OHBM Communications Committee Member, 2021–2025
     - Chair, 2023–24
     - Blog Team Lead, 2022–2023